SmallImprovements/react-redux-composable-list/docs/features/Select.md

 * **getIsSelected(state, stateKey, id):**
   * checks if an item is selected

-The Row component is a [Push Component](/docs/recipes/Consumer.md) that wraps the library API and alters the Select enhancement state.
+The Row component is a [Consumer Component](/docs/recipes/Consumer.md) that wraps the library API and alters the Select enhancement state.